TrevorDMartin/VenmoApplication/README.md

 # VenmoApplication
 ## A Money Transfer API

-This was a pair programming project.
+This was an end of module, pair programming, mini-capstone.
 We were given the task of completing this Venmo style API called Tenmo.
 In the subdirectory you can view the User Cases.